Jobs as Web Services

 3.Type the name of the Web service in the "myURL" text box.

-At the request URL specified, FlowForce Server starts a listener service which accepts HTTP GET and POST requests.
+When you save the job, FlowForce Server starts a listener service which accepts HTTP GET and POST requests at the specified request URL specified.
 Jobs exposed as services remain active as long as FlowForce server is running.

 •The first result file of the last step, if the job produces a result file;